ssmritipandey/Spark-internship/README.md

-# Spark-internship
-Payment Gateway
+# Spark-internship- Payment Gateway Integration
-Integration
 ◇ Create a simple website where payment gateway is integrated.
 ◇ There will be a simple donate button on homepage.
 On clicking the donate button, the user will land on the payment page where